 Former President of the United States of America, Harry S. Truman once remarked about the German invasion of Russia, “If we see that Germany is winning we ought to help Russia, and if Russia is winning we ought to help Germany, and that way let them kill as many as possible.”
 Therefore, bloodletting is also one of the most offensive war strategies.

 The list of offensive war strategies is incomplete without Siege.
 This is what led to the ultimate rise of Genghis Khan.
 When Khan attacked Beijing, he knew that his Mongolian soldiers didn’t know how to assault a well-established fort.
 Moreover, the attacks on his people from the walls of the fort were causing him enough casualties every day.
 Hence, he decided to wait.
 His army encircled the whole fort and cut off the food and communication supplies to the Beijing’s fort.
 After a while, more than half of the population living in the fortified city died.
 They did so due to starvation.
 Moreover, many a soldier also perished due to the dearth of food.
 On the other hand, the food supplies meant for Beijing satiated the appetite of Mongols camping outside.
-Ultimately, Mongolians attacked a starving Beijing, thus snatching an easy victory.
+Ultimately, Mongolians attacked a starving Beijing and through this war tactics they snatched an easy victory.

 War is mobilization not numbers.